-The escalation factors for land and works costs are calculated using a simple linear average of four quarters of annual change in each respective index.
+The escalation factors for land and works costs are calculated using a simple average of four quarters of annual change in each respective index.
 This method does not properly account for the effects of compounding on the time series.
-In an increasing time series with variation between periods, a simple linear average will overestimate growth in the series.
+In an increasing time series with variation between periods, a simple average will overestimate growth in the series.

-The council should instead use a geometric average, which will better account for compound annual average growth.
-This recommendation is consistent with recommendations in our recent assessment of the council's CP12 for the Balmoral Road Release Area.96
+The council should instead calculate compound annual average growth.
+This recommendation is consistent with recommendations in our recent assessment of the council's CP12 for the Balmoral Road Release Area.110